zphang/usc_dae/README.md

 # Experiments in Unsupervised summarization

-This is a [Pytorch](https://github.com/pytorch/pytorch) implementation of the summarization methods described in Unsupervised Sentence Compression using Denoising Autoencoders (CoNLL 2018).
+This is our [Pytorch](https://github.com/pytorch/pytorch) implementation of the summarization methods described in Unsupervised Sentence Compression using Denoising Autoencoders (CoNLL 2018).
 It features denoising additive auto-encoders with optional NLI hidden state initialization (based on [Infersent](https://github.com/facebookresearch/InferSent)).

 ![Model architecture](architecture.png)